donkirkby/chess-kit/raw_rules/rules.md

 After a successful demonstration, leave the pieces in their final positions, and add any captured pieces back to the board in any empty squares.
-Remove the coins, if you used them. **Pass** the deck one player to the left to choose a new dealer.
+Remove the coins, if you used them.
+The scorekeeper adds any penalty points for players who failed to demonstrate or thought it was impossible when it wasn't. **Pass** the deck to the player who demonstrated, and they become the new dealer.

+If everyone thought it was impossible, everyone gets zero points, and the same dealer deals again.

 ### Special Move
 The basic moves are to borrow a move from a neighbouring piece of the same